ds5110/project-OmkarSonar24/docs/REPORT.md

 | Haemorrhagic Stroke | 35609033   | Haemorrhagic stroke         | 1078001000000100   | SNOMED     | NO       | YES         |
 | Haemorrhagic Stroke | 4319328    | Brain stem hemorrhage       | 95454007           | SNOMED     | NO       | YES         |

-After discussions with our stakeholders, we decided to exclude patients with cryptogenic stroke and brain stem stroke from the analysis.
+After discussions with our stakeholder, Rob, we decided to exclude patients with cryptogenic stroke and brain stem stroke from the analysis.
 With the finalized concept IDs in hand, we included all their descendant concepts for a broader and more comprehensive dataset.

 Next, we focused on the types of visits these patients had by considering: